Labyrinth Walk

 What is a Labyrinth?

 A revival of this ancient tool of meditation has been recently recovered by Christians of all denominations.
-Coming as it does from the early Church, the practice of walking is being shared ecumenically and joyfully.
+The practice of walking, rooted in the traditions of the early Church, is now being joyfully embraced by diverse and spiritual communities.

 Everyone is invited to walk the outdoor 7-circuit labyrinth in the All Saints’ Courtyard, or the 11-circuit indoor labyrinth located in Steacy Hall.

 Once you set your foot on the path, you are gently led to the centre.
 Like any journey in life, you encounter twists and turns.
 At points you are drawn farther away from the centre.
-By keeping the path, you reach the centre; then you are led back to where you started.
+To reach the centre, simply follow the path, and you will eventually find your way back to your starting point.

 Suggestions to try as you walk